Wednesday Worklaw Alert: Coinbase Strikes Again, Data Indicates Female and Black Employees are Underpaid

 In response to these recent allegations, L.J.
 Brock, Coinbase’s Chief People Officer, stated that the company began a comprehensive review of compensation in late 2018.
 He elaborated, saying “As a result of this process, we implemented a new compensation program that brought Coinbase in line with some of the world’s most respected technology companies.”
 Brian Armstrong, Coinbase’s Chief Executive Officer, claims he has made efforts to create a “consistent” company culture dedicated to growth.
 These efforts have not always sat well with employees, according to surveys and internal documents.
 For example, over 60 employees resigned this fall when Armstrong put a policy in place that banned employees from discussing non-company politics or social issues at work.
 Data also shows that Armstrong and other Coinbase executives failed to adequately address findings indicating a lack of diversity at the company.
 As stated by the NYT, “When the company last did an internal diversity report, in late 2019, the percentage of female and Black employees — 33 percent and 3 percent — at Coinbase was roughly the same as in 2018.”
 These statistics suggest that addressing issues of diversity is not a priority for Coinbase.

 Seek Legal Assistance Today

-If you are experiencing gender and/or racial discrimination in the workplace, seek legal assistance from the Law Office of Christopher Q. Davis, located in New York City and Livingston, NJ.
+If you are experiencing gender and/or racial discrimination in the workplace, seek legal assistance from the Working Solutions Law Firm, located in New York City and Livingston, NJ.
 Contact us today at (646) 430-7930 to schedule a free case evaluation and receive experienced legal counsel.